chrismccord/render_sync/README.md

 #### Things to keep in mind when using `sync_scope`

 Please keep in mind that the more sync scopes you set up the more sync messages will be send over your pubsub adapter.
-So be sure keep the number scopes small and remove scopes you are not using.
+So be sure to keep the number scopes small and remove scopes you are not using.

 #### Automatic updating of parent associations